ashwinstender/Getting-and-Cleaning-Data-Week-4-Assignment/CodeBook.md

 **Activity**

-The 30 subject are numbered sequentially from 1 to 30.
-Activity column has 6 types as listed below.
+Subjects (n = 30) are numberede from 1 to 30.
+The corresponding activites are:

 1.WALKING